Dr. med. Dirk Manski

 Contraindications for Laparoscopic Pyeloplasty

 Nonfunctioning kidney (under 20% of total renal clearance).
 Coagulation disorders.
 Comorbidity, which prohibits elective surgery.
-Choose lumbar open pyeloplasty if the patient had significant previous intraabdominal surgery (like colon or liver surgery).
+Consider lumbar open pyeloplasty if the patient had significant previous intraabdominal surgery (like colon or liver surgery) or for re-do pyeloplasty.

 Surgical Technique of Laparoscopic Pyeloplasty